Recipes & Diet

 Substituting for Sweetened Condensed Milk and Evaporated Milk

-Another alternative for evaporated milk is to substitute coconut milk 1:1 in the recipe.
+One alternative for evaporated milk is to substitute coconut milk 1 for 1 in the recipe.
 This will impart a coconut flavor to the recipe, so it works in some recipes but not all.
-There are also commercially available sweetened condensed or evaporated milk alternatives.
+There are commercially available sweetened condensed or evaporated milk alternatives based on coconut or oat.
+Or you can make your own with your favorite milk alternative.

 Substituting for Buttermilk

-You can make your own buttermilk substitute by mixing one tablespoon vinegar plus 1 cup milk alternative such as rice milk or soy milk.
+You can make your own buttermilk substitute by mixing 1 tablespoon vinegar plus 1 cup milk alternative such as rice milk or soy milk.

 Substituting for Light Cream, Sweet Cream, or Heavy Cream